Amaan9136/web-essentials-resources-7day-guide/README.md

 # Technical Add-On Course Resources

-Welcome to the repository for the **web-essentials-resources** conducted in collaboration with WebVinyasa for the 4th semester Computer Science students.
+Welcome to the repository for the **web-essentials-resources-7day-guide** conducted in collaboration with WebVinyasa for the 4th semester Computer Science students.
 This repository contains all the notes, resources, and materials shared during the course.

 ## About the Course